whiplashmerch/whiplash-ui-library/README.md

 [Whiplash UI Library Change log](https://github.com/whiplashmerch/whiplash-ui-library/blob/master/CHANGELOG.md)

 ### We use rem units
-In order to ensure the UI kit display's correctly in your UI, be sure to add a default `font-size` of 16px to your app.
+To ensure the UI kit display's properly in your UI, be sure to add a default `font-size` of 16px to your app.
 It's pretty common and a good practice to do.
-At the most global point, add this to your CSS if you don't have it:
+At the most global point, add this to your CSS if you don't already have it:

 ```
 * {